New Tarantula Keepers

 All tarantulas are spiders, but not all spiders are tarantulas.
 So what is the difference?
 What makes tarantulas separate from other types of spiders?
 What do they have in common?
 What exactly IS a tarantula?
 Those questions AND MORE are answered in this video.

-Now that we’ve covered the basics of what a tarantula is and what makes them unique, the next step for many new keepers is actually getting one.
-Buying a tarantula isn’t as simple as walking into a pet store, and in most cases, ordering from a reputable online breeder or dealer is the best way to go.
-But how do you know which sellers to trust?
-What should you look for when choosing your first tarantula?
-In the next video, we’ll go over everything you need to know about buying a tarantula online, from finding reliable sellers to ensuring your new eight-legged friend arrives safely.
+Now that we’ve covered the basics of what a tarantula is and what makes them unique, the next step for a lot of new keepers is actually getting one.
+Buying a tarantula is not usually as simple as walking into a pet store.
+In most cases, ordering from a reputable online breeder or dealer is the better way to go.
+But how do you know which sellers you can trust, and what should you look for when choosing your first tarantula?
+In the next video, we are going to break down everything you need to know about buying a tarantula online, from finding reliable sellers to making sure your tarantula arrives safely.

 How To Buy A Pet Tarantula - Don't Get Scammed!